Yakitrak/obsidian-cli/README.md

 ```

-### Rename Note
+### Move / Rename Note

-Renames a given note(path from vault root) with new name given (path from vault root) .
+Moves a given note(path from vault root) with new name given (path from vault root).
+If given same path but different name then its treated as a rename.
 All links inside vault are updated to match new name.

 ```bash
 # Renames a note in default vault